 The final sequel hook scene of the movie laid out all of the remaining loose ends and introduced the next big antagonist, Zuko’s sister Azula, but discussion of the sequels never seemed to go beyond the press junkets for the first one.
 Shyamalan evidently planned to make them and was as far along as a first draft for the second instalment, but it seems like someone got cold feet and it seems entirely possible that toxic word of mouth on the first film killed off any plans for a franchise.

-This could also be seen as a jab at Nickelodeon Movies' subsequent success, last year's PG-13 reboot of Teenage Mutant Ninja Turtles, starring - you guessed it - Megan Fox, but with all we've covered, it should be clear that the “it was for kids” excuse won't cut it here.
+This could also be seen as a jab at Nickelodeon Movies’ subsequent modest success with a PG-13 reboot of Teenage Mutant Ninja Turtles, starring, you guessed it, Megan Fox, but with all we’ve covered, it should be clear that the “it was for kids” excuse won’t cut it here.

 Certainly, Avatar: The Last Airbender is for kids.
 It’s bright and colourful and funny, with an involving storyline and a devoted fanbase that carried it over to a whole sequel series, The Legend Of Korra.
 At the same time, we’d recommend checking out the series to anybody, because in all that it holds for kids, it’s hugely endearing for older viewers too.
 None of that is true of the film version.

-To give credit where it's due, at least Shyamalan is standing by the film rather than throwing a previous disappointment under the bus to sell his next project as better, as so many filmmakers do on the press circuit.
+To give credit where it’s due, at least Shyamalan is standing by the film rather than throwing a previous disappointment under the bus to sell his next project as better, as so many filmmakers do on the press circuit.
+And he has since rebounded strongly.
 But for all of the myriad reasons listed above, The Last Airbender went alarmingly and hilariously wrong on its way to the big screen.
-If there's a great two hour movie to be made out of a season's worth of story, maybe the reboot clock will eventually tick around to it again.
+If there’s a great two hour movie to be made out of a season’s worth of story, maybe the reboot clock will eventually tick around to it again.